 Gamma Knife uses computer assisted navigation with image guidance software to deliver focal radiation to the lesion of interest, sparing injury to the surrounding brain tissue.

-The patient is then brought to the Gamma Knife machine and the head frame secured to the table to prevent movement of the head during radiation delivery.
-A treatment session typically takes less than 2 hours.
-One radiation is complete, the head frame is removed, and the patient is observed for a short period prior to going home.
+The patient is then brought to the Gamma Knife machine and the head frame is secured to the table to prevent head movement during radiation delivery.
+A treatment session typically takes less than two hours.
+Once radiation is complete, the head frame is removed and the patient is observed for a short period prior to going home.
 Depending on the type and size of the lesion, the radiation oncologist may plan one or more sessions of treatment.

 Image courtesy of Elekta